arielherself/espresso/README.md

 <p align="center">Origin: <a href="https://te.arielherself.xyz/the-world-in-brief">https://te.arielherself.xyz/the-world-in-brief</a><hr>

-Rescue teams continued to hunt for survivors from [large earthquakes](https://te.arielherself.xyz/international/2023/02/06/massive-earthquakes-in-turkey-and-northern-syria-kill-thousands) that struck southern <strong>Turkey</strong> and <strong>Syria</strong> on Monday.
-The quakes have already left at least 5,000 people dead.
-That number looks certain to rise as temperatures dropped below freezing overnight.
-The World Health Organisation suggested that fatalities could reach 20,000.
-The initial quake’s epicentre was near the Turkish city of Gaziantep and had a magnitude of 7.8—the strongest in the region since one near Istanbul in 1999 that killed over 17,000 people.
+<strong>Turkey’s </strong>president, Recep Tayyip Erdogan, declared a three-month state of emergency in ten provinces affected by [large earthquakes](https://te.arielherself.xyz/international/2023/02/06/massive-earthquakes-in-turkey-and-northern-syria-kill-thousands) in the south of the country and neighbouring <strong>Syria</strong>.
+The quakes on Monday have already left at least 5,100 people dead.
+That number looks certain to rise; the World Health Organisation suggested that fatalities could reach 20,000.
+The initial quake’s epicentre was near the Turkish city of Gaziantep and had a magnitude of 7.8—the strongest in the region since one near Istanbul in 1999 that killed more than 17,000 people.
 A series of aftershocks followed.

 <strong>Russia</strong> is gathering reinforcements and equipment ahead of a [new offensive](https://te.arielherself.xyz/europe/2023/02/01/ukraines-troops-in-the-east-are-quietly-confident) in eastern Ukraine, according to the governor of the Luhansk region. <strong>Ukraine</strong> has long warned that a new Russian offensive is in the offing.
 But Britain’s defence ministry said that Russia had probably already tried to launch its offensive, but lacked the “munitions and manoeuvre units” for success.